opentable/slate/source/index.md

 ### Unique Request Ids

-All POST, PUT, and PATCH HTTP requests should contain a unique X-Request-Id header which is used to ensure idempotent message processing during retries
+All POST, PUT, and PATCH HTTP requests should contain a unique X-Request-Id header which is used to ensure idempotent message processing in case of a retry

-##Setup
-###Callbacks
-###ERROR CODES AND HANDLING
+## Error Codes and Handling

+* TBD

 # Environments